Home / Europe / Germany / Rheinhafen-Dampfkraftwerk

 Local climate & thermal context

-This gas plant burns natural gas in a turbine — often in a combined-cycle setup — to generate electricity.
+This coal plant burns coal to raise high-pressure steam that spins a turbine-generator.
 It sits in a temperate oceanic climate (Köppen Cfb) — Northern Hemisphere, latitude 49.0°N — which shapes how much energy it can produce and how its output varies through the year.

 9.6°Cannual mean temp